scds/intro-r/lessons/lesson4a.md

 {: .no_toc}
 # Lesson 4a - Vectors

-Collections refer to any data type that groups values up together.
-In R, vectors and lists are two types of collections.
+Collections are items that contain other items.
+In R, vectors, matrices, lists, and data frames are four types of collections.
+In this lesson, we'll cover vectors.

 <details markdown="block">
   <summary>